BuberryWorldwide/hoang-an-poetry/2007/28-11-2007-a-letter-from-deep-isolation.md

 ---
-title: "A Letter From Deep Isolation"
+author: Unknown
+categories: Poetry
 date: 28/11/2007
-categories: Poetry
 layout: post
+title: A Letter From Deep Isolation
 ---

 **A Letter From Deep Isolation**